 YES, I want to be among the first to take advantage of Publish!.
 Enter my Charter Subscription for 1 year-6 bimonthly issues-at only \$19.95.
-I save 33% off the basic subscription price.

-□ Payment enclosed □ Bill me later Charge my □ Visa □ MasterCard
+I save 33% off the basic subscription price. □ Payment enclosed □ Bill me later Charge my □ Visa □ MasterCard

-Card no. (please print)
+Card no. (please print) and which 12.5

-Expiration date Name of the
+Expiration date Numerica - 1

 Name

-Company (if applicable)
+Company (if applicable) -

-Street W-p-set
+Street U.S. PARA -

-City
+City Constant.

 State Zip